acl-org/ACLPUB/anthology/README.md

 ### 2a.
 Instructions for users of Softconf's STARTv2

-Create a file called `acronyms_list` that contains a list of the START names of all tracks/workshops associated with the conference, one per line.
+Create a file called `acronyms_list.txt` that contains a list of the START names of all tracks/workshops associated with the conference, one per line, and case-sensitive.
 For example, the `acronyms_list` for NAACL 2015 included:

     papers